Accounts Receivable Factoring: The Definitive Guide

 How Do I Decide Between Accounts Receivable Factoring vs. Accounts Receivable Financing?

 Many people confuse accounts receivable with accounts receivable financing.
 Important differences exist between these two forms of alternative lending.
 Here are a few examples:

 Accounts Receivable Financing is a Loan

-Perhaps the most important difference between the two types of lending is that accounts receivable financing is more closely resembles an advance or a loan.
-Your business is receiving an advance based on the amount of your existing outstanding invoices.
-This money is then paid back whenever the amount of the invoice is collected from your customer.
+The critical difference between the two lending types is that accounts receivable financing more closely resembles a loan advance.
+In this case, your business receives an advance based on the amount of your existing outstanding invoices.
+After you receive funding through a invoice financing platform, you pay back the loan upon receipt of your customer’s payment.

-An additional way in which invoice factoring differs from accounts receivable financing is in how the funds for your outstanding invoices are collected, and who collects them.
+Another key difference between invoice factoring and accounts receivable financing is the method of collection for outstanding invoices.
 As we established, factoring involves the sale of your outstanding invoice.
 But who collects the outstanding payment is a critical difference.

-Along with purchasing your invoice, your factoring company will undertake the task of collecting payment.
-While collection is often done discreetly and professionally, it pays to work with a reputable factoring company that you can trust to protect the reputation of your business.
+After purchasing your invoice, your factoring company is responsible for collecting payment.
+While the collection is often done discreetly and professionally, it pays to work with a reputable factoring company you can trust to protect your business’ reputation.

-In accounts receivable financing, your business is still the one on the hook for collecting what your owed.
-This makes financing a solution that may be more ideal as a short-term, stop-gap solution for cash flow problems.
+In accounts receivable financing, your business remains responsible for collecting outstanding payments.
+Financing may be an ideal short-term, stop-gap solution to address cash flow gaps.

 An Innovative Cure for Cash Flow Woes

-Through accounts receivable factoring, businesses can still offer net terms to their clients while also getting the money they need, when they need it.
-There’s no need for a business to wait to get paid.
+Accounts receivable factoring allows businesses to offer net terms to clients while they can quickly access the money they need when they need it.
+There’s no need for a company to wait for payment.
 Invoice factoring puts the power to control cash flow back where it belongs: in the hands of business owners.